-- (1) The municipality shall submit a copy of Form M-37 by April 1 of each year. - (2) The Tax Collector shall submit a completed copy of Form M-1 by July 1 of each year.
+- (1) The Assessor shall submit M-37 data by April 1 of each year through the OPM Portal. - (2) The Tax Collector shall submit a completed copy of Form M-1 by July 1 of each year.
 Form M-1 shall include the mill rate and the total tax levied on real property.